kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 ```

 #### Deploy driver
+Please see the compatibility matrix above before you deploy the driver

 If you want to deploy the stable driver without alpha features:
 ```sh
 kubectl apply -k "github.com/kubernetes-sigs/aws-ebs-csi-driver/deploy/kubernetes/overlays/stable/?ref=release-0.8"